kblv/sipscrap/README.md

 * process.py -f \<File to Parse\>
   * This will process the given file and print the output on the command line
 * -o \<File\> will write the output to a file
+* process.py -h will show the help and additional options